 If your old garage door opener has had it and you need to replace it, there are many options on the market.
-The team here at Quick Name replace openers for our customers when they ask us.
+The team here at 1st Rate Garage Doors replace openers for our customers when they ask us.
 We educate them on the different types of openers available so they can make a good decision.

 Here is what you need to know about choosing a new garage door opener.